unaschneck/ShorelineShaping/README.md

  Code accompaniment for Schneck et al. - The Shoreline Shaping Capability of Waves and Tides at Titan's Lakes

 ## Figures
-Figure 1 - SAR Mosaics from [S. Birch and A. Hayes](https://geomorph-sbirch.com/data-products/)
+Figure 1 - SAR Mosaics by [S. Birch and A. Hayes](https://geomorph-sbirch.com/data-products/)

 Figure 2 - model_tidal_shields.m